 U.S. History II and World History II presented economic issues in the context of current and historical events.
-The Economics elective addressed economic theory, particularly the role of governments and financial institutions, monetary
+The Economics elective addressed economic theory, particularly the role of governments and financial institutions, monetary policy, and international trade.
+These standards deal directly with individual economic choices and how individuals use systems of earnings, savings, credit, and insurance wisely.

-- Demonstrate civic knowledge, skills, and dispositions. - Develop focused questions or problem statements and conduct inquiries. - Organize information and data from multiple primary and secondary sources. - Analyze the purpose and point of view of each source; distinguish opinion from fact. - Evaluate the credibility, accuracy, and relevance of each source. - Argue or explain conclusions, using valid reasoning and evidence. - Determine next steps and take informed action, as appropriate.
+- 1. Demonstrate civic knowledge, skills, and dispositions. - 2.
+Develop focused questions or problem statements and conduct inquiries. - Organize information and data from multiple primary and secondary sources. - Analyze the purpose and point of view of each source; distinguish opinion from fact. - 5.
+Evaluate the credibility, accuracy, and relevance of each source. - 6.
+Argue or explain conclusions, using valid reasoning and evidence. - 7.
+Determine next steps and take informed action, as appropriate.

-\ A statement on civic knowledge, skills, and dispositions adopted by the Massachusetts Board of Elementary and Secondary Education in 2016 is included in the larger explanation of the practices, at the beginning of the Standards section.
+^{} A statement on civic knowledge, skills, and dispositions adopted by the Massachusetts Board of Elementary and Secondary Education in 2016 is included in the larger explanation of the practices, at the beginning of the Standards section.